AaronHevia/Python_Practice/README.md

 This project practices the use of functions with outputs.
 This is a simple text-based calculator which will calculate the simple functions (add, subtract, multiply, divide).  **Future editions may incorporate additional calculator functionality to further extend proof of concept.
 Input Validation not fully implemented.**

 ## Project 11:  Blackjack
 Console application of blackjack.
 The computer is the dealer.
-Currently, set up with infinite deck.  **Future editions will incorporate multiplayer, deck builder and shuffle like in the casinos, and additional blackjack strategy rules (use of currency, split rule, etc.)**
+Currently, set up with infinite deck.  **Future editions will incorporate multiplayer, deck builder, shuffle like in the casinos, and additional blackjack strategy rules (use of currency, split rule, etc.)**

 ## Project 12:  Number Guessing Game
 Console game which lets the user guess a number within a certain number of guesses.  **Input Validation not yet implemented.**